royge/deployer/README.md

 # terraform-alpine
-Terraform binary inside docker container.
+Terraform binary inside docker container with Python and AWSCLI.